foundling/scaffold/README.md

 ## Rules:

-- Scaffolder creates the directory structure from the schema only if it passes validation.
+- `superdir` creates the directory structure from the schema only if it passes validation.
 - By default, lines that end with '`/`' are treated as directories.
 Everything else is treated as a file.
 - Comments are prefixed with a '`#`'.
 - Comments and blank lines are ignored.